 - Community property held also with right of survivorship;

 - Bank accounts that are payable on death

 - Survivor benefits that come from an annuity

 As you can see from the many facets of probating a will in Texas, the process is likely not something you want to experience alone.
-At Ostrom Morris, PLLC, we have extensive experience in helping families through this process and making it as easy as possible on you.
+At Morris Ostrom Law, we have extensive experience in helping families through this process and making it as easy as possible on you.